-Depression in children can easily go undiagnosed for a couple of reasons.
+Signs of depression in children can easily go undiagnosed.
 For one, the signs of depression in children can be subtle, putting the onus of recognition on parents who may be distracted with already overwhelming lives.
-Second, some adults misunderstand depression as mostly an adult condition brought on by the pressures and stressors of the world to which young children seem largely immune.
+Second, some adults misunderstand depression as an adult condition brought on by the pressures and stressors of the world to which young children seem largely immune.
 But childhood depression is real and diagnosis requires keen observation.
 Luckily, if parents know what to look for, they can recognize the signs of depression in children early enough to manage symptoms with a therapist or other professional guidance.

 Know Your Own Emotional State